jswright61/group_18/README.txt

 Command Line Arguments:
      There are several Command Line arguments that can alter certain aspects of the game.
-     Command Line arguments ase words, separated by spaces, after the program name when launching.
+     Command Line arguments are words, separated by spaces, after the program name when launching.
 The order does not matter.
 They can appear in any order.
      example:
      $ python3 SlideScape.py cheat mute